dalnefre/FPGA/tutorial/counter/README.md

 We don't want to generate a 32-bit adder circuit to add `1` to our 4-bit `count`.
 Second, we are using the `<=` construct, for "non-blocking" assignment.
 This is typical for assignments to `reg` variables in procedural blocks.
-What is means is that the right-hand side is evaluated immediately (using the current values of each variable), but the assignement doesn't take effect until the next iteration of the block.
+What it means is that the right-hand side is evaluated immediately (using the current values of each variable), but the assignement doesn't take effect until the next iteration of the block.
 An easy way to think about this is that
 `<=` uses the "current" values (particularly of storage elements) to determine the value for the "next" update.
-Usually, the clock signal is used to move data from one stage to the next each iteration.
+Usually, the clock signal is used to move data from one stage to the next each iteration (synchronous logic).

 Now that we have the basic logic in place, we need to add a few directives to control the simulation.